driessene/acoustic_camera/readme.md

 - process(self, data): Runs the algorithm on incoming data.
 Reservation for subclasses.
 Raises a NotImplementedError by default.

 ## DelaySumBeamformer
 A classical beamformer.
-The simpilist to understand and use.
-However, this is expensive to use and gives sub-par results, thus it is not recomended for this program.
+The easiest to understand and use.
+However, this is expensive to use and gives sub-par results, thus it is not recommended for this program.
 Only needs steering_matrix property.

 ## BartlettBeamformer
 A beamformer much more efficient than DelaySumBeamformer.
 Gives similar results to DelaySUmBeamformer.
 Only needs steering_matrix property.